The Iron Giant

 In 1993 Warner Bros began to invest in a Warner Bros.
 Feature Animation division to compete with Disney’s stranglehold on the market.
 Space Jam (1996) — which despite being an animation/live action hybrid, became the first feature to emerge from WB Feature Animation.
 The following project was the $80 million budgeted box office disaster Quest for Camelot.
 If the dreadful performance and critical reception of Quest For Camelot produced anything positive, it’s that it was such a micromanaged, humiliating failure for WB that they gave more freedom to Brad Bird to helm his fantastic The Iron Giant — which was the third project to emerge from the animation house.

-Warner Bros began to get cold feet about their massive investment into the animation division and after The Quest For Camelot lost WB north of $40M, they slashed the budget on The Iron Giant down to $48 million and imposed an accelerated production.
+Warner Bros began to get cold feet about their massive investment into the animation division and after The Quest For Camelot lost WB north of $40M, they slashed the budget on The Iron Giant and imposed an accelerated production.
 However, Brad Bird and his team of animators were allowed more creative freedom on the project than usually given on studio fare and the picture turned out phenomenal.
 Then Warner Bros dumped The Iron Giant with little marketing support.
+The budget for The Iron Giant was $48 million.

 The WB marketing department sat on the movie until April 1999, when they finally dated The Iron Giant for a wide release on August 6 and a limited opening scheduled for August 3.
 There was no time to land any promotional tie-ins with companies or launch any merchandise to give The Iron Giant much needed exposure.
 WB had instead focused their tie-in opportunities on the dreadful Wild Wild West and completely neglected The Iron Giant.
 WB did not realize the quality of what they were dumping, until the movie landed very high audience scores during test screenings — which led to talk of pushing the movie back to give it a proper ad campaign, but the August date remained.